-- o Evidence showing that the instrument was offered for sale for example, newspaper advertisement; and, - o Statements from two different reliable sources stating that, in their opinion, the instrument cannot be sold, and the reason(s).
+o Evidence showing that the instrument was offered for sale for example, newspaper advertisement; and, o Statements from two different reliable sources stating that, in their opinion, the instrument cannot be sold, and the reason(s).

-The case must be referred by memo to the Assistant Administrator for a determination regarding availability, who will consult with the Office of Legal Counsel, as necessary.
+The case must be referred by memo to the Office of Legal Counsel for a determination regarding availability.

-0382.15.20.20 Treat of Count/Non-Count Instr
+0356.15.20.20 Treat of Count/Non-Count Instr

-If the instrument is determined to be a non-countable resource, the entire amount of any payments on the loan are considered to be unearned income.
-If the instrument is a countable resource, the principal portion of each payment is considered to be a converted resource; the interest portion is unearned income.
+If the instrument is determined to be non-countable, the entire amount of any payments on the loan are considered to be uncarned income.
+If the instrument is a countable resource, the principal portion of each payment is considered to be a converted resource; the interest portion is uncarned income.

-0382.15.25 Proceeds of a Loan
+0356.15.25 Proceeds of Loan

-The policy set forth in this section pertains when the applicant is the BORROWER, and receives the proceeds of a loan.
+The policy set forth in this section provides instruction when the applicant is the BORROWER, and receives the proceeds of a loan.